shashwat-158/Pathfinding-Algorithm-Visualizer/README.md

 ## Key Features

-- **Interactive Grid:** Create your own mazes by drawing barrier walls with the mouse.
+- **Interactive Grid:** Create your own mazes by drawing barrier walls and start/end points.
-- **Multiple Algorithms:** Visualize how different algorithms "think":
+- **Weighted Nodes (Traffic):** Draw "Traffic" nodes (Brown) that cost more to traverse.
+This visually demonstrates the intelligence of Dijkstra's algorithm vs. the blindness of BFS.
-    - **A* (A-Star):** The most efficient pathfinding algorithm using heuristics.
+- **Random Maze Generator:** Instantly generate a complex map with barriers and traffic to test algorithms.
-    - **Dijkstra's Algorithm:** Guarantees the shortest path but explores every direction evenly.
+- **Multiple Algorithms:**
-    - **Breadth-First Search (BFS):** A fundamental algorithm that guarantees the shortest path in unweighted grids but explores blindly.
+    - **A* (A-Star):** The gold standard for pathfinding; uses heuristics to be fast and accurate.
-    - **Greedy Best-First Search:** A faster, heuristic-heavy algorithm that doesn't always guarantee the shortest path.
+    - **Dijkstra's Algorithm:** Guarantees the shortest path and intelligently navigates around high-cost traffic.
-- **Real-Time Visualization:** Watch the algorithms explore the grid step-by-step with color-coded nodes (Open, Closed, Path).
+    - **Breadth-First Search (BFS):** Guarantees the shortest path in unweighted grids but fails to account for traffic costs.
-- **Performance Benchmarking:** Real-time counters display **Nodes Visited** and **Path Length** to objectively compare the efficiency of each algorithm.
+    - **Greedy Best-First Search:** Extremely fast but not guaranteed to find the shortest path.
-- **Soft Reset:** Automatically clears the previous path when running a new algorithm, allowing for rapid comparison on the same maze.
+- **Real-Time Benchmarking:** Live counters for **Nodes Visited** and **Path Length** allow for objective comparison of efficiency.

 ## Tech Stack